 Determining the Date of Conception

-The date of conception is important for calculating the due date.
+The date of conception is essential for calculating the due date.
 Sometimes it also plays a role in determining paternity.
 Still, it is impossible to nail down the exact date of conception.

-It is easiest to calculate your current week of pregnancy, as well as the due date, when there is only one possible date of conception.
+It is easiest to calculate your current week of pregnancy and the due date when there is only one possible date of conception.
 By charting your monthly cycle, and thereby determining your fertile window, you can narrow down the possible date of conception.

 Most women can only provide the first day of the last period as a reference point.
 Since every woman’s cycle is different, it is improbable that the exact date of conception would be determined.
 Therefore, the physician will calculate the remainder of your pregnancy by adding 40 weeks to the first day of your last menstrual period (LMP).
-Your healthcare provider will also estimate the age of the baby by its size.
+Your healthcare provider will also estimate the baby's age by size, aka crown-rump length (CRL).
 This will help your doctor to roughly determine the date of conception.

-Hopefully this article addressed some of your questions, and provided you with satisfactory answers.
+Hopefully this article addressed some of your questions and provided satisfactory answers.

 Perhaps you were not just looking for facts.
-You may have just found out you are pregnant.
-This has placed you in a difficult situation.
-You are thinking about abortion and are looking into possible methods.
-You probably have a lot of questions running through your mind.
+You may have just found out you are pregnant and have many questions running through your mind.
 That is understandable, especially if the pregnancy was a surprise that you may or may not be excited about.